 She always gets them to her mouth, but mostly just sucks on them a little and then throws them on the ground.

-Freyja (the dog) has already gotten smart about lurking under the chair, juuuust in case delicious goodies come raining down.
+Freyja (the dog) has already gotten smart about lurking under the chair, just in case delicious goodies come raining down.
 Who needs a vacuum cleaner when you have a dog? 😉

 (Obviously we need to make sure no non-dog friendly foods get dropped, though!)

-And yes, as you see in this photo we don’t have her strapped into the high chair.
-Since she’s not able to move around a ton/try to push herself out of the chair yet, I’ve read it can sometimes be best to leave them unstrapped, especially in the early phases of baby led weaning, JUST in case they start to choke and you need to rapidly remove them from the chair.
+As you see in this photo we don’t have her strapped into the high chair.
+Since she’s not able to move around a ton/try to push herself out of the chair yet, I’ve read it can sometimes be best to leave them unstrapped.
+This is especially true in the early phases of baby led weaning, JUST in case they start to choke and you need to rapidly remove them from the chair.

 Introducing Peanuts via Baby Led Weaning